Yonatan Razel: Biography

 Yonatan Razel was born in New York and moved to Israel at a young age with his family.

 Razel is the brother of musicians Aaron Razel and Ricka Van Leeuwen, and the cousin of the violinist Nitzan Chen Razel.

 As a child he learned to play on piano and cello, and studied conducting with Mendi Rodan.
 With his siblings Aharon, Yehuda and Ricka, the Razels formed a band and performed on Rivka Michaeli's program.
 Razel's army service was as a musician and arranger for the IDF military band.
 After his release, he studied conducting and was the conductor for the Israel Chamber Orchestra and the Ra'anana Symphonette.

 For a number of years Razel abandoned his music, moved to Susya, where he worked as a shepherd and studied psychology.
 An offer to arrange music came from Yoni Rechter and drew him back into the musical world.
 This performance won warm reactions, and was later included in a "Best of.." collection by Yoni Rechter.
 This was also when Razel met and befriended Evyatar Banai.

 He currently lives in Givat Zev HaChadasha, Israel, is married to Yael and has three daughters and one son.

 He learns in the Jerusalem Kollel under the direction of Rabbi Yitzchak Berkovits.

+In June 2026, Razel was hospitalized after suffering a brain hemorrhage.
+His family later stated that his condition was stable and requested prayers for his recovery.

 Musical career

 In 2007, after 12 years of work, Razel released his first album, All in All, produced by Eviatar Banai.
 Three radio singles from the album were "All in all", "Zion", and "I am my prayer".
 The album was followed by a solo tour.

 Razel won "Singer of the Year" and "Song of the Year" from Ynet in the fall of 2007.

 Razel gained fame in 2009 for setting the Jewish liturgical poem "Vehi Sheamda" to music for Yaakov Shwekey.
 Israeli Haredi radio station Kol Chai named the song its "Song of the Decade" as the song became popular with both secular and religious listeners, becoming an anthem for the holiday of Passover in Israel.

-In 2022, he came to Strasbourg, France after befriending with the Amira community during their trip together to Uman.
-He played in the 'grande shule' and Strasbourg's youth accompanied him with music and joy till his car.
-During the concert, he sang, and the Bas Rhin's Chief Rabbi Harold Avraham Weill joined him on his saxophone.
-It was "the best evening he had in a long time".
-Il aurait d'ailleurs ajouté qu il se ferait un plaisir d y retourner tout les ans.
-All the jews of Strasbourg loved him.
-His mentor A.D.
-Wolff, former spy for the French DGSE and who taught music to Razel for many years, said he is his best student he ever had.
-A.D.
-Wolff is starting his new garage franchise called 'Nauroto'.